grozeille/scuba/run-standalone/README.md

 I case you run the API without the Web UI embedded, run the Web UI using npm:

 ```
-cd datalake-toolbox-web
+cd scuba-web
 npm install
 npm run serve
 ```

 ## Initial setup

+By default, 2 users are allowed:

+- admin
+- user

 First, you need to refresh the list of public dataset using the API.

 Go to the URL http://localhost:8000/swagger-ui.html#!/data-set-resource/refreshUsingPOST and run the REST endpoint.